This is according to a recent report about the energy industry by the International Energy Agency (IEA).

 Keep your energy knowledge and expertise up to date with ECTA

 With the energy industry facing an increasing demand for eco-friendly solutions, keeping your qualifications up to date has never been so important.
-This is why ECTA is proud to offer renewables training to ensure you can continue to progress with your career.
+This is why ECTA is proud to offer renewable energy training to ensure you can continue to progress with your career.
 Get in touch to find out more.